Jandamarra: Guerrilla war

 On 10 November 1894, Jandamarra and some followers, who by now had formed an armed gang, attacked five white men who were driving cattle to set up a large station in the heart of Bunuba land.
 Two of the men were killed, with their guns and ammunition captured.
-On 16 November 1894, the police and Jandamarra's band of 50 warriors faced each other in an eight-hour standoff at Windjana Gorge, a sacred location in Bunuba culture.
+On 16 November 1894, the police and Jandamarra's band of 50 warriors faced the police in an eight-hour standoff at Windjana Gorge (Bandiln͟gan), a sacred location in Bunuba culture.
 Ellemarra died in the conflict, but Jandamarra escaped with non-lethal wounds.
 Consequently, Western Australia's first Premier, John Forrest, ordered the rebellion crushed.
-Police attacked camps around Fitzroy Crossing, killing some Aboriginal people purely on suspicion that they had ties to Jandamarra's band.
+Police attacked camps around Fitzroy Crossing, killing some Aboriginal people purely on suspicion that they had ties to Jandamarra's band, during a period of "discretionary powers".
+According to Pedersen and Woorunmurra, "The police offensive in the aftermath of Jandamarra's inspired rebellion was the most sustained slaughter of Aboriginal people in Western Australia's history".
+The official police figure of 84 shot dead between November 1894 and March 1895 was "unquestionably... just a fraction of those who died".

-For the next three years, Jandamarra led a guerrilla war against police and European settlers.
+For the next three years, Jandamarra led a guerrilla war against police and British settlers.
 His hit and run tactics and his vanishing tricks became almost mythical.
 In one famous incident, a police patrol followed him to his hideout at the entrance to Tunnel Creek in the Napier Range, only for Jandamarra to mysteriously disappear, through the system of tunnels in the mountains.
+Jandamarra's mother Jinny, his brother Barney, and his wife Mayannie (who had previously also had a sexual relationship with Robinson), travelled with him, along with a non-Bunuba man known as Captain, and several young women.
+The women would act as effective sentinels, warning of approaching police patrols.